victorcavalcantee/dio-lab-open-source/README.md

 8. Create a commit and add the message indicating the addition of your profile `git commit -m"feat: add yourusername profile"`;
 9. Push changes to your remote repository `git push origin feat/community/yourusername`;
 10. Create a **Pull Request**.

+If you still don't understand, click [here](https://web.dio.me/lab/desafio-de-projeto-contribuindo-em-um-projeto-open-source-no-github/learning/8e9e1f35-5571-40c4-863f-2279ba388aeb) and do like me, repeat the process until you learn.😉

 ### Utilitários